Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Modulated biphoton states

 Such modulation can be realized using the optical setup developed in Refs.~\cite{Shih1998,Shih2020}.
 This setup is shown in Fig.~\ref{fig:fig3} and can be regarded as an implementation of the general scheme presented in Fig.~\ref{fig:fig1} with the MZI incorporated into one of the arms, thereby enabling the desired spectral modulation through controlled interference.

-In this section, we begin with brief discussion of the process of the biphoton spectrum modulation via the setup presented in Fig.~\ref{fig:fig3}.
+In this section, we begin with a brief discussion of the process of the biphoton spectrum modulation via the setup presented in Fig.~\ref{fig:fig3}.
 The initial SPDC state after the nonlinear crystal is given by

-where $\left|0\right\rangle_{123}=\left|0\right\rangle_{1}\otimes\left|0\right\rangle_{2}\otimes\left|0\right\rangle_{3}$ is the vacuum state.
+where $\left|0\right\rangle=\left|0\right\rangle_{1}\otimes\left|0\right\rangle_{2}\otimes\left|0\right\rangle_{3}$ is the vacuum state.
 The first beam splitter of the MZI, BS$_1$, transforms the creation operator of the first spatial mode, $b_1^\dagger(\omega_1)$ into a superposition of the modes, $d_1^\dagger(\omega_1)$ and $d_2^\dagger(\omega_1)$, propagating through the two arms connected to the output ports of BS$_1$: $b_1^\dagger(\omega_1)\rightarrow(d_2^\dagger(\omega_1) e^{i\omega_1L_2/c}+id_1^\dagger(\omega_1) e^{i\omega_1L_1/c})/\sqrt{2}$, where $L_{1}$ and $L_{2}$ are the path lengths of the corresponding MZI arms.
 After the second beam splitter, BS$_2$, we have: $d_1^\dagger(\omega_1)\rightarrow(a_1^\dagger(\omega_1)+ia_3^\dagger(\omega_1))/\sqrt{2}$ and $d_2^\dagger(\omega_1)\rightarrow(a_3^\dagger(\omega_1)+ia_1^\dagger(\omega_1))/\sqrt{2}$, where $a_1^\dagger(\omega_1)$ and $a_3^\dagger(\omega_1)$ are the creation operators of the MZI output modes.
 So, the resulting biphoton state transformed by the MZI can be written in the form:

 where $L_S=L_1+L_2$ and $\Delta L=L_2-L_1$.
-This formula implies that we can obtain either a cosine- or sine-modulated biphoton state by choosing suitable output port of the second BS and applying the renormalization procedure discussed in Sec.~\ref{sec:sec2}.
+This formula implies that we can obtain either a cosine- or sine-modulated biphoton state by choosing a suitable output port of BS$_2$ and performing the corresponding post-selection procedure.
+The efficiency of the post-selection procedure is dictated by the probabilities, $P_{\ind{cos}}$ and $P_{\ind{sin}}$, for the photon having propagated through the MZI to be found in the first (cosine-state) or third (sine-state) spatial mode, respectively.
+By performing the Gaussian integral $\int_{-\infty}^{\infty}d\omega_1d\omega_2 |\psi_0(\omega_1, \omega_2)|^2\cos(2\beta\omega_1)$, these probabilities can be found in the following explicit form:

+Note that the state~\eqref{eq:eq4.1.2} can also be produced using the optical scheme depicted in Fig.~\ref{fig:fig3} with the MZI replaced with a Michelson interferometer.